Tzomet: New start: Oren Hazan (2019 elections)

 Alternative logo used during the leadership of Oren Hazan.

 Logo of the Party during the September 2019 Election.

 In the lead up to the April 2019 elections, Likud MK Oren Hazan failed to achieve a realistic spot in the Likud list, receiving only a small number of votes in the primaries.
-Following his failure in the Likud primaries, Oren Hazan declared that he would leave the Likud and head his own party, taking over the long-dormant Tzomet party.
+Following his failure in the Likud primaries, Hazan declared that he would leave the Likud and head his own party, taking over the long-dormant Tzomet party.

 Hazan reformed the party, abandoning Eitan's secularism and statesmanlike conduct in favor of Hazan's own rightwing populist policy and rhetoric.
 Under Hazan, Tzomet received the best result since Eitan's departure, earning 2,417 votes.
-Despite Hazan's marginal success, this result was far from enough to reach the electoral threshold, and Oren Hazan lost his Knesset seat.
+Despite Hazan's marginal success, this result was far from enough to reach the electoral threshold, and Hazan lost his Knesset seat.

-Oren Hazan, 2nd period (2019-)
+Gerin period (2019-)

 Following Hazan's failure to revive the party, it returned to the hands of Moshe Gerin who brought the party back to its original form, focusing on agrarianism and settlement.
 The party received an even better result in the September 2019 elections, receiving 14,805 votes (0.33% of the popular vote).

 Ideology

 Under Rafael Eitan (1983-1999)

-Tzomet's ideology was heavily reflective of Rafael Eitan (Raful) himself.
-Eitan was a moshavnik, as such, he was influenced by the moshav movement's agricultural, nationalist and secularist ideology.
+Tzomet's ideology was heavily reflective of Raful Eitan himself.
+Eitan was a moshavnik; as such, he was influenced by the moshav movement's agricultural, nationalist, and secularist ideology.

 Raful's Tzomet's platform included: